rffrasca/PDFKeeper/README.md

 ![Product Name Screen Shot][product-screenshot]

-User Interface in version 11.0.0 and higher.
+User Interface in version 11.2.0.

 ### Features
 * Store and manage PDF documents in a single-user or compatible, multi-user (on-prem or cloud) database where they’re indexed to provide full-text search functionality.